blueOkiris/RISC-Y-Zybo/README.md

 The base sd-card files that can run Linux can be downloaded from the RISCV page, and they've been placed in the riscv-dwn-page-sd-card folder.

+## Virtual Machine

+The virtual machine which was used to build the project can be found [here](https://mega.nz/file/ARw0yCRK#IoHZa1Hm4pApDjTfKeqSL4m_esVwCtVuP9POiEDQrrM).

 ## Building

 1. Run `./scripts/install-deps.sh`